On a Problem of Steinhaus: Introduction

 We will prove in Section 2 that the assertion of \autoref{thm:good} holds for strongly piercing sequences.
-Actually, the same result was obtained independently by de Bruijn and Erd\H{o}s~\cite{BruijnE49} already in 1948, by a different argument Next, in Section 3 we explore connections between piercing and strongly piercing sequences more closely, using as a tool the well known \emph{Farey fractions}.
+Actually, the same result was obtained by de Bruijn and Erd\H{o}s~\cite{BruijnE49} already in 1948.
+Next, in Section 3 we explore connections between piercing and strongly piercing sequences more closely, using as a tool the well known \emph{Farey fractions}.
 This will allow for deriving the \emph{only if} part of \autoref{thm:good} and the proof of \autoref{thm:s} in Section 4.
 In the last section we pose some open problems.